SAML-Toolkits/python3-saml/README.md

         // this SP to be encrypted.
         "wantNameIdEncrypted": false,

+        // Indicates a requirement for the AttributeStatement element "wantAttributeStatement": true,

         // Authentication context.
         // Set to false and no AuthContext will be sent in the AuthNRequest,
         // Set true or don't present thi parameter and you will get an AuthContext 'exact' 'urn:oasis:names:tc:SAML:2.0:ac:classes:PasswordProtectedTransport'